kwinkunks/aoc20/README.md

 - **Day 6** — Relatively easy set theory problem... but I reverted to Python again.
 Maybe th elease code I've ever needed for an advent of code.
 - **Day 7** — Not only using Python, but NetworkX as well.
 Thought it would make part 2 easy, but no; my eventual solution is "elegant" like a dancing giraffe.
 - **Day 8** — Here comes the machine code 😬 Not too bad today, but you know where it's going!
+- **Day 9** — Part 2 reminiscent of Day 1, again wanting recursion.
+But again brute force is fine.